Every day spent in the hospital, readmission likelihood increases by 2.9 percent in rural cities

 ABOUT CHEST 2018

-CHEST 2018 is the 84th annual meeting for the American College of Chest Physicians, held October 6-October 10, 2018, in San Antonio, Texas.
+CHEST 2018 is the 84th annual meeting for the American College of Chest Physicians held Oct.
+6 to Oct.
+10, 2018, in San Antonio, Texas.
 The American College of Chest Physicians, publisher of the journal CHEST®, is the global leader in advancing best patient outcomes through innovative chest medicine education, clinical research and team-based care.
 Its mission is to champion the prevention, diagnosis and treatment of chest diseases through education, communication and research.
-It serves as an essential connection to clinical knowledge and resources for its 19,000 members from around the world who provide patient care in pulmonary, critical care and sleep medicine For more information about CHEST 2018, visit chestmeeting.chestnet.org, or follow CHEST meeting hashtag, #CHEST2018, on social media.
+It serves as an essential connection to clinical knowledge and resources for its 19,000 members from around the world who provide patient care in pulmonary, critical care and sleep medicine.
+For more information about CHEST 2018, visit chestmeeting.chestnet.org, or follow CHEST meeting hashtag, #CHEST2018, on social media.